 Experience Summer Fun and Learning

-Summer Rebel Quest is a one-week day camp held on the Ole Miss campus and led by highly qualified University and community instructors.
+Summer Rebel Quest is a day camp held on the Ole Miss campus and led by highly qualified University and community instructors.
 Students will experience hands on learning and exploration that will encourage and motivate critical thinking.
 Students will explore different topics each week such as science, camping, arts, food from around the world, among other topics.

 Lil’ Rebels: Rising 1st - 2nd graders